The Missouri Driver/Nondriver License

 Ages 16 - 17

-Drivers who are between the ages of 16-17 are issued an intermediate license that expires up to two years* from the date issued.
+A drivers who is between the ages of 16-17 is issued an intermediate license that expires up to two years* from the date issued.
 Read more about Graduated Licensing.

 Ages 18 - 20

-Drivers who are 18-20 years of age receive a 3-year* driver license that expires on the applicant's date of birth in the third year after date of issuance.
+A driver who is 18-20 years of age will receive a 3-year* driver license that expires on the applicant's date of birth in the third year after the date of issuance.

 Ages 21 - 69

-Drivers who are 21-69 years of age receive a 6-year* driver license that expires on the applicant's date of birth in the sixth year after the date of issuance.
+A driver who is 21-69 years of age will receive a 6-year* driver license that expires on the applicant's date of birth in the sixth year after the date of issuance.

 Ages 70 and over

-Drivers who are ages 70 and over receive a 3-year* driver license that expires on the applicant's date of birth in the third year after date of issuance.
+A driver who is age 70 or over will receive a 3-year* driver license that expires on the applicant's date of birth in the third year after date of issuance.

-Note: Renewal applicants are required to take a road sign recognition test in addition to the vision test.
+NOTE: An applicant for driver license renewal is required to take a road sign recognition test and vision test.

-* NOTE: Applicants who are not US citizens may receive an expiration date less than the terms noted above, based on the expiration date of the document(s) submitted.
+* An applicant who is not a US citizen may receive an expiration date less than the terms noted above, based on the expiration date of the document(s) submitted.

 Ages 69 and under